-Danesh K. Varma, Finance Director, is a Chartered Professional Accountant with over 40 years of experience in the mining finance industry, having been a director of American Resource Company, Northgate Exploration Ltd. and Westfield Minerals Ltd. He is a director of Buchans Resources Limited, Labrador Iron Mines Holdings Limited, Brookfield Investment Corp., Canadian Manganese Company Inc and Anglesey Mining plc.
+Danesh K. Varma, Finance Director, is a Chartered Professional Accountant with over 40 years of experience in the mining finance industry, having been a director of American Resource Company, Northgate Exploration Ltd. and Westfield Minerals Ltd. He is a director of Buchans Resources Limited, Labrador Iron Mines Holdings Limited, and Brookfield Investment Corp.
 He was previously Finance Director of Minco PLC.